 Weather temperatures don’t change too drastically in Bangkok though the weather itself does change.
 With October and September being the rainy season, November and December being the coldest months and April being the warmest month of the year.

 Temperatures reach heights of 30 Degrees in April and lows of 25 Degrees in December.

 Make sure you cover legs and shoulders for temples and religious sites.
 When you visit a temple, religious site or collection of religious temples you will be required to cover your shoulders, legs and take off your shoes in some.
-If you are not dressed appropriately you will be turned away or will have to rent a wrap skirt or trousers to enter the temples.
+If you are not dressed appropriately you will be turned away or will have to rent a wrap skirt or some lightweight trousers to enter the temples.

 No matter how you plan to spend your time, travel or what sights you plan to see you will need to be prepared for different weather conditions.
 The best way to be prepared is to pack smart, using layers to keep you warm and doubling up items for both daytime and evening along with making a number of outfits from select clothing items.

 Table of Contents

 Footwear For Women

 Bangkok is a big place to explore and more often than not you only spend a couple of days before flying home or moving on to places like Phuket and Krabi.